 “Glassing 101 with John Carper” was released in 1998 and became very popular as new shapers were able to complete their own boards.

-Carl released The Life story of Doc Ball in 1999.
-This won a Silver Telly Award and also aired on PBS in Northern California.
+Carl released Doc Ball - Surfing's Legendary Lensman in 1999.
+This won a Silver Telly Award and was the only Telly Award for a self produced program in the year 2000.
+(They sent a letter).
+This program also aired on PBS in Northern California.
 Carl was glad that he had the chance to capture the story of such a great Waterman.

 Airbrushing 101 was released in 2000 and in 2005 Carl produced the Epoxy 101 Series with Greg Loehr.